MS Menu

 MS Method Switches the display of the lower part of the MS Chromatogram window to the MS Method tab.

-It is necessary to select the folder where the library names are displayed as subdirectories for Clarity to function.
+It is necessary to select the folder that contains the libraries, with each library represented as a subdirectory.
+This is required for Clarity to function correctly.

 Select Spectral Data Command for working with multiple spectra in a single chromatogram.
 Opens a sub-menu allowing to switch to different spectrum.
 The same action may be also performed from the select-box in the MS toolbar.

 Prefer Spectral Data from Method Command for working with multiple spectra in a single chromatogram.
-Sets whether for compounds already present in the MS Method the spectrum displayed will be the spectrum selected in the method.
+It defines whether, for compounds already present in the MS Method, the displayed spectrum is the one selected in the method.
+By default this option is checked, meaning that while the focus changes to different compound defined in the MS Method, "active" spectral data chosen in the Select Spectral Data dropdown will change.

 Automatic Compound Search…